ALavault/alavault.github.io/_posts/2020-06-09-music_tuto_4_harmony.md

 *Exercice :* With the same kind of process, derive the triads from F, G and A (in the C major scale).

-## 3. Checking the ID of A minor to C if it major
+## 3. Checking the ID of A minor to C if it is major

 Bad puns aside, you may have heard of major and minor chords.
 If you didn't, it is not really a big deal.